12FlyBreads/climate-control-slm/README.md

 Sensor Data → Preprocessing → SLM Analysis → Climate Decision → Actuator Response

-1.Reads live environmental data using DHT22 and BMP280 sensors
+1. Reads live environmental data using DHT22 and BMP280 sensors
-2.Processes values and forwards them to the SLM
+2. Processes values and forwards them to the SLM
-3.The on-device SLM analyzes the context and determines the best climate action 4.The system activates the appropriate actuator (LEDs: cooling/heating/status) 5.Optional: user interacts via natural language prompts
+3. The on-device SLM analyzes the context and determines the best climate action
+4. The system activates the appropriate actuator (LEDs: cooling/heating/status)
+5. Optional: user interacts via natural language prompts

 ---